 No one wants to walk around with nasty breath.
-It’s embarrassing.
-It’s uncouth.
+It’s embarrassing and uncouth.
 It’s not the way for a modern man.
-You need to know how to smell your own breath so you can avoid this problem altogether.
+You need to know how to smell your breath so you can avoid this problem altogether.
 Is there a bad breath detector?
 Some ancient technique that always works?
 The surprising answer is yes to all of these.
-We’re going to show you how bad breath works and what you can do about it so you never ruin a social moment by expelling noxious fumes from your mouth.
+We’re going to show you how bad breath works and what you can do about it, so you never ruin a social moment by expelling unpleasant fumes from your mouth.

 Why Do We Get Bad Breath?

-Bad breath can be caused by a few things.
+A few things can cause bad breath.
 The food you eat can leave a chemical residue in your mouth and cause bad breath.
 Garlic and curry are probably the most notorious culprits.

 Aside from food and drink, your typical bad breath comes from bacteria.
-Your mouth is a cesspool of microbes, and those microbes do a lot of gross things that are not limited to making it so your spit smells bad.
-When left unchecked, the microbes build up waste inside your mouth that smells really bad.
+Your mouth is a cesspool of microbes, and those microbes do a lot of gross things that are not limited to making it, so your spit smells terrible.
+When left unchecked, the microbes build up waste inside your mouth that smells bad.
 That’s your classic halitosis.

 As we cover this topic, keep in mind that most of it is about microbes.
 You can easily cut back on the garlic or brush your teeth after a meal.
-The bacteria is a harder problem to solve.
+The bacteria is a more complicated problem to solve.

 Have you ever had a bad cold and been unable to taste anything?
 Did anyone explain to you why that is?
 When your nose is plugged, it inhibits your sense of taste because the two are so closely connected.

-You actually do smell your own bad breath.
+You actually do smell your bad breath.
 You smell it every minute of every day, and because it is always present, your brain completely ignores it.
-It’s like white noise, and you can’t overcome the blind spot of your own bad breath through will power.
-If you were constantly noticing your own bad breath it would distract you from external smells in the world, and your brain cares about those more.
+It’s like white noise, and you can’t overcome the blind spot of your bad breath through willpower.
+If you constantly notice your bad breath, it would distract you from external smells in the world, and your brain cares about those more.

 8 Ways to Test if You Have Bad Breath